apester/neurodynex3/doc/exercises/passive-cable.rst

 #.
 Plot the analytical solution and the simulation result in one figure.

 #.
-Run the simulation with different resolution parameters (change defaultclock.dt and/or the number of compartments).
+Run the simulation with different resolution parameters (change ``b2.defaultclock.dt`` and/or the number of compartments).
 Compare the simulation with the analytical solution.

 #.
 If you need help to get started, or if you're not sure about the analytical solution, you can find a solution in the `Brian2 docs <http://brian2.readthedocs.io/en/latest/examples/compartmental.cylinder.html>`_.